edacevedo/landing-page/README.md

 # landing-page
-This a landing page for fundamental course of The Odin Project
+This a landing page for Foundations course of The Odin Project